 Who Benefits and Who Loses from SAM Software?

 SAM software as opposed to the interests of software vendors that seek to obtain excessive licenses from customers.
 And the vendors that habitually seek to obtain excessive license revenue from customers are the largest software vendors.
 This happens to be the same group of software vendors where SAP receives a disproportionate percentage of their overall software vendor revenue.

-I don’t want to lead my readers too much, so I will let the reader come to their conclusion as to how much SAP talks to their customers about acquiring SAM software.
+I don’t want to lead my readers too much, so I will let the reader conclude how much SAP talks to their customers about acquiring SAM software.

 The Lack of Gartner Coverage on SAP Applications

-This brings us to the topic of Gartner’s coverage of a category of software that the largest funders of Gartner would prefer that their customers no know anything about.
+This brings us to the topic of Gartner’s coverage of a category of software that the largest funders of Gartner would prefer that their customers know nothing about.

 The following experts explain the lack of coverage in the SAP software space.